-FCTC offers adult basic education programs, 34 postsecondary career certificate programs, continuing workforce education, and culinary and electrical apprenticeship programs.
+In school year 2013-14, FCTC is offering adult basic education programs: 35 postsecondary career certificate programs, six adult education programs, culinary and electrical apprenticeships, continuing workforce education and community education programs.
 All career and technical training programs are supported by steering committees composed of members from business and industry.
-Career and technical training programs are competency-based, with curriculum provided by the State and enhanced with input from business and industry to ensure that training meets industry standards.
+Career and technical training programs are competency-based, with curriculum provided by the state and enhanced with input from business and industry to ensure that training meets industry standards.

-FCTC is accredited by the Council on Occupational Education (COE) and Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI).
-FCTC holds certification and/or approval from the following organizations: American Culinary Federation, American Welding Society, Commission on Accreditation of Allied Health Education Programs, Committee on Accreditation of Educational Programs for the EMS Professions, Florida Department of Education's Division of Vocational Rehabilitation, Federation of Dining Room Professionals, Florida Bureau of Fire Standards and Training, Florida Department of Children and Families, Florida Department of Education, Florida Department of Health's Bureau of Emergency Medical Services, Florida Department of Veterans Affairs, Florida State Board of Cosmetology, Florida State Board of Massage Therapy, Florida State Board of Nursing, Florida State Department of Education, U.S. Department of Education Foundation, U.S. Department of Education, U.S. Department of Education Office of Student and Financial Aid, and U.S. Department of Veterans Affairs.
+FCTC is accredited by the Council on Occupational Education (COE) and Southern Association of Colleges (SACS) and Schools Council on Accreditation and School Improvement (CASI).
+FCTC holds certification and/or approval from the following organizations: American Culinary Federation, American Welding Society, Commission on Accreditation of Allied Health Education Programs, Committee on Accreditation of Educational Programs for the EMS Professions, Florida Department of Education's Division of Vocational Rehabilitation, Federation of Dining Room Professionals, Florida Bureau of Fire Standards and Training, Florida Department of Children and Families, Florida Department of Education, Florida Department of Health's Bureau of Emergency Medical Services, Florida Department of Veterans Affairs, Florida State Board of Cosmetology, Florida State Board of Massage Therapy, Florida State Board of Nursing, National Automotive Technicians Education Foundation, U.S. Department of Education, U.S. Department of Education's Office of Student and Financial Aid and U.S. Department of Veterans Affairs.

-FCTC provides students with financial aid, guidance and career counseling, career assessment, accommodations for students with special needs, and placement services.
+FCTC provides students with financial aid, guidance and career counseling, career assessment, accommodations for students with special needs and placement services.